-The Alliance covers acupuncture services to prevent, modify or alleviate the perception of severe, persistent chronic pain resulting from a generally recognized medical condition.
-Outpatient acupuncture services (with or without electric stimulation of needles) are limited to four (4) services per month, (limits do not apply to children under age 21).
-The Alliance may pre-approve (prior authorize) additional services if medically necessary.
+The Alliance covers acupuncture services to prevent, change, or relieve the perception of severe, ongoing chronic pain resulting from a generally recognized medical condition.

+Outpatient acupuncture services, with or without electric stimulation of needles, are limited to 4 services per month.
+Limits do not apply to children under age 21.
+The Alliance may pre-approve (prior authorize) more services as medically necessary.